 So when I read this account in Luke's gospel I cringe a bit, and always stop to ponder the effect on Jesus' parents, and about the circumstances.
 And when I do ponder, I realize that his response was not nearly the sass that it seems to be on first reading.
 Even today in a Jewish context a young man being precocious is often seen as an asset and even an indication of extra intelligence and character rather than a problem.
 Recall also that Jesus is specifically identified as being twelve, an age that seems rather young to us, but Luke's signal is that Jesus had reached the age of adolescence, a significant stepping-stone on the way to manhood.
-That accomplishment was further underscored by the serious attention that was paid by people in the Temple to his questions and his answers.
-In his cultural context the next and final step into respectable adulthood would occur at age thirty ... the assumed age of Jesus when he began his ministry.
+That significant milestone was further underscored by the serious attention that was paid by people in the Temple to his questions and his answers.
+In Jesus' day the next and final step into respectable adulthood would occur at age thirty ... the assumed age of Jesus when he began his ministry.

-Apart from the issue of Jesus' response there are other interesting questions raised in this text as well.
+Apart from the nature of Jesus' response to his parents there are some other intriguing questions that arise in this text as well.
 For example, the claim that his parents had gone up to the festival every year.
 While there was a legal requirement for males to attend at least three festivals a year, practicalities such as the cost and time of travel were challenges.
-That Jesus' mother also went was not particularly unusual, but it does signal that his parents - and thus his early life - were most likely fairly well off.
-After all, the journey was at least several days (at a very minimum two, since they discovered he was not in the caravan after the first day's travel) ... a major trip, and thus an expensive adventure on a yearly basis.
+That Jesus' mother also went was not particularly unusual, but it does signal that his parents, in addition to being very devout, were most likely fairly well off, giving us a clue that Jesus' early life was likely not one of poverty and struggle.
+After all, the journey was at least several days (at a very minimum two, since they discovered he was not in the caravan as they made camp after the first day's travel) ... it was a major trip, and thus an expensive adventure on a yearly basis.

-But perhaps the most difficult question is how Jesus' parents responded to the content of his reply?
+But perhaps the most difficult question raised in the text is how Jesus' parents responded to the content of his reply?
 "Why were you looking for me?
 Didn't you know that I could only have been in my Father's house?"
-Here is the first - given the confusion of Mary and Joseph - indication from Jesus of his sense of divinity or at least direct connection with God.
-One could pose the question about whether the parents had already forgotten all that surrounded the unusual conception and birth of this child, but there are no ready answers to that in scripture.
-There is one hint that Mary was aware, and an even stronger hint that Luke might have had the chance to speak with here, a hint given in the poignant statement that "his mother treasured all these things in her heart."
-And in the end, like a good Jewish boy, Jesus returned with the family and all was well back in Nazareth.
+Here is the first indication from Jesus of his sense of divinity or at least direct connection with God.
+His parents were confused about this, as according to Luke, "But they did not understand what he said to them."
+One wonders whether over the past decade or so the parents had already forgotten all that surrounded the unusual conception and birth of this child, but there are no ready answers to that in scripture.
+There is one hint that Mary was aware, and an even stronger hint that Luke might have had the chance to speak with her about the early years of Jesus, a hint given in the poignant statement that "his mother treasured all these things in her heart", words which echo Luke's recording of Mary's reaction right after the shepherds had departed from the stable in Bethlehem, "But Mary treasured all these words and pondered them in her heart."
+However, in the end, like a good Jewish boy, Jesus returned with the family and all was well back in Nazareth.